quadram-institute-bioscience/socru/README.md

 __verbose__: Print out enhanced information while the program is running.

 __version__: Print the version of the software and exit.
-If the version is 'x.y.z' it probably means you havent installed the software in a standard manner (conda/pip).
+If the version is 'x.y.z' it probably means you haven't installed the software in a standard manner (conda/pip).

 ## socru_shrink_database
 This is a utility script which will help you to shrink down a database by looking at the most conserved regions.
 By default a database contains all of the bases in the reference fragment, but this is way more information than needed in reality.
 The first step you must take is to have multiple assemblies for the species (more than 1) and run socru with the -b option.
 This will output blast results for each fragment to a file.
-The matching regions in the database from the blast results are piledup.
+The matching regions in the database from the blast results are piled up.
 The coverage threshold is gradually reduced until the minimum fragment size (bases) is met.
 These regions are then outputted to a new FASTA file in a new directory and gzipped.
 The profile.txt and profile.txt.yml files are also copied, so the database is ready to go.
-On average there more than an 80% reduction in the amount of storage space required for a database.
+On average there is more than an 80% reduction in the amount of storage space required for a database.
 Small fragments are skipped over and copied in full.
-Some species have a lot of variation and dont work with this method.
+Some species have a lot of variation and don't work with this method.
 This was validated by using over 7000 samples, with identical results before shrinking and after shrinking.

 ```